CairosAI/cairos-houdini-user-client/README.md

 This animation uses a default avatar, which is processed fast.
 This permits iterating to refine the animation with further prompts.

-You can retarget this animation *later* youself, or you can use Cairos's retargeting, using an existing avatar.

-Finally you export the animation, so that all artifacts are packaged and downloaded to your machine, then loaded in the Cairos HDA.
+Once the sequence is completed, it is exported, downloaded locally, and loaded in Houdini.

 ### Managing avatars
-Currently you can only *upload* avatars from the Cairos HDA.
-More to come.
+You can upload, autorig, export, and delete avatars from the HDA.

-You can either select an existing avatar from the list, or enter the name for a new one in "Character name".
-Link to the desired geometry in the "Character skin SOP parameter".
+You can select an existing avatar from the list, or enter the name for a new one in "Character name", then upload you selected geometry from "Character skin SOP" to it.

+When uploading or autorigging a character, it is automatically exported, downloaded locally, and loaded in Houdini.